 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as the dates of the initial transactions.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.
 Translation differences on non-monetary items, such as equities held at fair value through profit or loss, are reported as part of the fair value gain or loss.
-Translation differences on non-monetary items, such as equities dates on non-monetary items, such as equities as equity investment in respect of which an election has been made to present subsequent changes in fair value in OCI are included in the fair value reserve in equity.
+Translation differences on non-monetary items, such as election has been made to present subsequent changes in fair value in OCI are included in the fair value reserve in equity.